awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.console.create-cluster.md

       + **New IAM policy name**—Enter a name for an IAM policy, for example, `DAXServicePolicy`\.
 The console creates a new IAM policy and attaches the policy to the IAM role\.
       + **Target DynamoDB table**—Choose **All tables**\.

-   1. **Encryption**—Choose **Enable encryption at rest** and **Enable encryption in transit** For more information, see [DAX Encryption at Rest](DAXEncryptionAtRest.md) and [DAX Encryption in Transit](DAXEncryptionInTransit.md)\.
+   1. **Encryption**—Choose **Enable encryption at rest** and **Enable encryption in transit** For more information, see [DAX encryption at rest](DAXEncryptionAtRest.md) and [DAX encryption in transit](DAXEncryptionInTransit.md)\.

    A separate service role for DAX to access Amazon EC2 is also required\.
 DAX automatically creates this service role for you\.
-For more information, see [Using Service\-Linked Roles for DAX](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/using-service-linked-roles.html)\.
+For more information, see [Using service\-linked roles for DAX](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/using-service-linked-roles.html)\.

 1. When the settings are as you want them, choose **Launch cluster**\.